gbalaji27/PA3IntialBot/README.md

 BaluBot performs significantly better than the ZeroBot in most of the maps.
 My Bot struggles in a few maps where the maps are much more difficult than the traditional maps like 16x16.

-This will create two separate tables side by side.
-Adjust the content within `<td>` tags as needed to match your actual data.

-where BaluBot is my implementation on DameBot ( HeadStart Code )
-      ZeroBot is my HeadStart Code for PA5

-**My Observation**
-BaluBot performs significantly better than the ZeroBot in most of the maps.
-My Bot struggles in a few maps where the maps are much more difficult than the traditional maps like 16x16. where BaluBot is my implementation on DameBot ( HeadStart Code )
-      ZeroBot is my HeadStart Code for PA5

-**My Observation**
-BaluBot performs significantly better than the ZeroBot in most of the maps.
-My Bot struggles in a few maps where the maps are much more difficult than the traditional maps like 16x16.